Future Inheritance in Divorce Settlements Australia

 Unlike assets acquired during the marriage, future inheritances are not automatically considered part of the marital asset pool.

-However, the potential for future inheritance may be taken into account during negotiations and court proceedings, especially if it is imminent or significantly impacts one party’s financial circumstances post-divorce.
+However, the potential for future inheritance may be considered during negotiations and court proceedings, especially if it is imminent or significantly impacts one party’s financial circumstances post-divorce.

 Understanding Future Inheritance in Divorce Settlements